bamit99/Versa-Configuration-Scanner/README.md

     *   (Optional) Enhance the `PlatformDetector` in `engine.py` with heuristics to auto-detect your new platform based on its unique configuration syntax.

 This modular approach allows for continuous expansion of the auditor's capabilities.

+## Recent Fixes and Improvements

+### Version 2.0 Updates (June 2025)

+**Fixed Critical Issues:**
+- ✅ **Upload Button Not Working**: Fixed missing JavaScript DOM element references and template block issues
+- ✅ **Flask Context Errors**: Resolved background thread template rendering issues by implementing direct HTML generation
+- ✅ **Missing Progress Updates**: Added real-time scanning progress with loading indicators
+- ✅ **Template Integration**: Fixed base template to properly include JavaScript from child templates

+**New Features:**
+- 🆕 **Debug Mode**: Added optional debugging checkbox to troubleshoot upload/scan issues
+- 🆕 **Enhanced Error Handling**: Improved error messages and UI state management
+- 🆕 **Better Platform Detection**: Enhanced auto-detection algorithms with scoring system
+- 🆕 **Responsive UI**: Improved loading states and button feedback

+## Testing

+A sample test configuration file (`test_config_sample.txt`) is included to verify the application functionality.
+This file contains various security misconfigurations that should trigger multiple audit findings:

+- Telnet service enabled (CRITICAL)
+- Insecure SNMP community "public" (HIGH)
+- Overly permissive security policies (MEDIUM)

+To test:
+1. Start the application: `python app.py`
+2. Upload `test_config_sample.txt`
+3. Verify the scan completes and generates a report with expected findings

+## Troubleshooting

+### Common Issues

+**Upload button does nothing:**
+- Ensure you're using the latest version with the fixed JavaScript
+- Check browser console (F12) for JavaScript errors
+- Enable debug mode checkbox for detailed response information

+**Scan fails with Flask context errors:**
+- This has been fixed in the latest version
+- Ensure you're using the updated `app.py` with `generate_html_report()` function

+**Platform not detected:**
+- Use manual platform selection from the dropdown
+- Check that your configuration file matches one of the supported formats
+- Verify file extension is .txt, .json, .xml, or .cli

+**Reports not generating:**
+- Check that the `reports/` directory exists and is writable
+- Verify sufficient disk space
+- Check application logs for specific error messages

+### Debug Mode

+Enable the debug checkbox on the main page to see detailed information about:
+- Upload responses from the server
+- Scan initiation responses
+- Status polling responses
+- Error details and network issues

+This helps identify where issues occur in the upload → scan → report pipeline.